 The Bauschinger effect was clearly observed by McEwen et al. [8] on recrystallized Zy-2 thick samples taken out of a rolled slab after prior compression and then tested at room temperature along the transverse or rolling direction.
 These authors have shown that a pre-straining in compression along the longitudinal direction leads to a reduction in yield stress in the transverse direction.
-This is in good agreement with our results where a pre-tension along the longitudinal direction leads to a reduction in yield stress in the hoop (transverse) direction (Figure 8c).
+This is in good agreement with our results where a pre-tension along the longitudinal direction leads to a reduction (Figure 8c).
 Surprisingly, these authors did not show any reduction in yield stress when the pre-straining is done in compression along the transverse direction followed by a tension in the longitudinal direction.
-This result is also in agreement with our own findings (Figure 8a) where no reduction in yield stress is observed when the pre-straining is conducted in tension along the transverse direction then followed by a tension along the hoop (transverse) direction.
+This result is also in agreement with our own findings (Figure 8a) where no reduction in yield stress is observed when the pre-straining is conducted in tension along the transverse direction then followed by a tension along the transverse direction then followed by a tension along the transverse direction then followed by a tension along the transverse direction then followed by a tension along the transverse direction then followed by a tension along the hoop (transverse) direction.
 These authors also tested a thick specimen taken out of a recrystallized Zy-2 swaged rod at room temperature in tension-compression tests.
 A very large Bauschinger effect was clearly evident as seen from the hysteresis loops.
 Delobelle et al. [11] also clearly observed a strong Bauschinger effect at 623 K during tension-compression tests along the axial direction or during tension-torsion tests on thicker tubes (1.2 mm thick) made of recrystallized Zy-4.